Azizah-Giwa/TikTok-Project/README.md

 Again, the vast majority of videos are grouped at the bottom of the range of values for video comment count.
 Most videos have fewer than 100 comments.
 The distribution is very right-skewed.

-I will create a box plot to examine the spread of values in the 'video_share_count' column.
+I will create a box plot to examine the spread of values in the `video_share_count` column.

 ![TikTok Project](assets/input_16.png)

 ![TikTok Project](assets/put_16.png)

-I will also create a histogram of the values in the 'video_share_count' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_share_count` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_17.png)